Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Conclusion

 \section{Conclusion}

-The paper studied a chance-constrained version of the Makespan Scheduling problem and investigated the performance of the RLS and (1+1) EA for it.
-More specifically, the paper studied two simple variants of the problem (namely, CCMSP-1 and CCMSP-2$^+$) and obtained a series of results: CCMSP-1 was shown to be polynomial-time solvable by giving the expected runtime of the RLS and (1+1) EA (i.e., $O(n^2 / m = O(kn))$ and $O((k+m)n^2)$, respectively) to obtain an optimal solution to the given instance of CCMP-1; CCMSP-2$^+$ was shown to be NP-hard by reducing the Two-way Balanced Partition problem to it, but any instance of CCMSP-2$^+$ which considers odd many jobs was shown to be polynomial-time solvable by giving the expected runtime of the RLS (i.e., $O(\sqrt{k}n^3)$) to obtain an optimal solution to it.
+The paper studied a chance-constrained version of the makespan scheduling problem and investigated the performance of RLS and the (1+1) EA for it.
+More specifically, the paper studied three simple variants of the problem (namely, CCMSP-1, CCMSP-2$^+$ and CCMSP-2$^-$) and obtained a series of results: CCMSP-1 was shown to be polynomial-time solvable by giving the expected runtime of RLS and the (1+1) EA (i.e., $O(n^2 / m = O(kn))$ and $O((k+m)n^2)$, respectively) to obtain an optimal solution to the given instance of CCMP-1; CCMSP-2$^+$ was shown to be NP-hard by reducing the Two-way Balanced Partition problem to it, while any instance of CCMSP-2$^+$ that considers odd number of jobs was shown to be polynomial-time solvable by giving the expected runtime of RLS (i.e., $O(\sqrt{k}n^3)$) to obtain an optimal solution to it, and the properties and approximation ratio of the local optimal solution obtained by RLS for any instance of CCMSP-2$^+$ that considers even number of jobs were given; CCMSP-2$^-$ was shown to be NP-hard as well, and the discussion for the approximation ratio 2 of the local optimal solution obtained by RLS was given.
 Related experimental results were found to coincide with these theoretical results.

+It is necessary to point out that the study of RLS and the (1+1) EA for CCMSP given in the paper, compared to that for MSP given in the previous related literatures, is not just considering a new surrogate of the makespan induced by One-sided Chebyshev’s Inequality.
+It can be found that the value of the surrogate is also affected by the variances among the jobs of the same group assigned to the same machine.
+Thus we have to not only consider the expected processing time and variance of each job, but also the covariances.
+In some way, the covariances can be treated as weights on the jobs, but they do not stay the same and dynamically change with the number of jobs of the same group assigned to the same machine.

+To our best knowledge, except the literature~\cite{xie2019evolutionary}, there is no one in the area of theoretical study of EA, in which the weights on the bits are non-linearly changed with the values of its neighborhood bits.
+Thus from this perspective, our study and the one given in~\citep{xie2019evolutionary} are the stepping stones to the new research area.

-Future work on the other variants of the Chance-constrained Makespan Scheduling problem would be interesting, e.g., the variant of CCMSP-1 in which the covariance has two optional values, and the one of CCMSP in which everything is unknown except the loads on the two machines.
+Future work on the other variants of the chance-constrained makespan scheduling problem would be interesting, e.g., the variant of CCMSP-1 in which the covariance has two or more optional values, and the one of CCMSP in which everything is unknown except the loads on the two machines.
 Additionally, studying the chance-constrained version of other classical combinatorial optimization problems is also meaningful.
 These related results would further advance and broaden the understanding of evolutionary algorithms.